jenniferunguyen/jenniferunguyen.github.io/blog/parsetrees.md

 coercions Exp 2 ;
 ```
 We can see that the precendence levels for division and multiplication have a precendence level of 1, and addition and subtraction have a precendence level of 0.
 By default then, division and multiplication would be executed before addition and subtraction.
+Of course, if we wanted to have a subtraction executed before a multiplication, we would use parentheses.